mdmubin/cmake-template/README.md

     cmake --build . --config Release
     ```

-The executable/library file built by cmake should now be present in `build/src/[Debug or Release]`
+I am using `MSVC` compiler and for me the executable/library file built by cmake
+is present in `../project-root/build/src/[Debug or Release]/`.
+If you are using
+a different compiler, you might not find it in the same directory as I did.

 ---